callstack/reassure/.changeset/pretty-weeks-search.md

 '@callstack/reassure-measure': minor
 ---

-add data and time to measurement file
+feat: capture date and time of measurements